-3 "(c) PUNISHMENT FOR IMPROPER DISCLOSURE.- 4 Whoever knowingly discloses information relating to an 5 expunged conviction other than as authorized in this sub-6 chapter shall be fined under this title or imprisoned not 7 more than one year, or both.".

-8 (c) CLERICAL AMENDMENT.-The table of sub-9 chapter at the beginning of chapter 229 of title 18, United 10 States Code, is amended by adding at the end the fol-11 lowing item:

-12 (d) EFFECTIVE DATE.-The amendments made by 13 this section apply to individuals convicted of an offense 14 before, on, or after the date of enactment of this Act.
+25 1 the individual to whose expungement it pertains or to such 2 individual's designated agent.
+3 "(c) Punishment for Improper Disclosure.- 4 Whoever knowingly discloses information relating to an 5 expunged conviction other than as authorized in this sub- 6 chapter shall be fined under this title or imprisoned not 7 more than one year, or both.".
+8 (c) Clerical Amendment.-The table of sub- 9 chapters at the beginning of chapter 229 of title 18, 10 United States Code, is amended by adding at the end the 11 following item: "D. Expungement 3631".
+12 (d) Effective Date.-The amendments made by 13 this section apply to individuals convicted of an offense 14 before, on, or after the date of enactment of this Act.
 15 SEC.
 302. LIMIT ON DRUG TESTING FOR APPLICANTS FOR 16 FEDERAL EMPLOYMENT.

-17 (a) DEFINITION.-In this section, the term "covered 18 position" means a position in the civil service (as defined 19 in section 2101 of title 5, United States Code).

-(b) PROHIBITION.-If an applicant for a covered position used marijuana in accordance with the law of a State or the law of an Indian tribe that has jurisdiction over the Indian country in which the use occurred, before, on, or after the date on which the application is submitted, the no agency, establishment, or other appointing author-

-1 ity in the executive, legislative, or judicial branch of the 2 Federal Government may- 3 (1) require the applicant to submit to a test 4 that screens for the use of marijuana; or 5 (2) in determining whether to appoint the appli- 6 cant to the covered position- 7 (A) use the results of a test indicating that 8 an applicant for a covered position used mari- 9 juana, in whole or in part; or 10 (B) use any evidence that the applicant 11 used marijuana.
+17 (a) Definition.-In this section, the term "covered 18 position" means a position in the civil service (as defined 19 in section 2101 of title 5, United States Code).
+20 (b) Prohibition.-If an applicant for a covered po- 21 sition used marijuana in accordance with the law of a 22 State or the law of an Indian tribe that has jurisdiction 23 over the Indian country in which the use occurred, before, 24 24 on, or after the date on which the application is submitted, ity in the executive, legislative, or judicial branch of the Federal Government may- 3 (1) require the applicant to submit to a test that screens for the use of marijuana; or 4 5 (2) in determining whether to appoint the appli-6 cant to the covered position- 7 (A) use the results of a test indicating that 8 an applicant for a covered position used mari-9 juana, in whole or in part; or 10 (B) use any evidence that the applicant 11 used marijuana.
 12 SEC.
 303. FAIR ACCESS TO EDUCATION.
 13 (a) SHORT TITLE.-This section may be cited as the 14 "Fair Access to Education Act of 2017".
-15 (b) Exclusion of Misdemeanor Marijuana Pos- 16 SESSION OFFENSES FROM DRUG-RELATED OFFENSES 17 Resulting in Suspension of Eligibility for Finan- 18 CIAL ASSISTANCE FOR HIGHER EDUCATION.-Section 19 484(r)(1) of the Higher Education Act of 1965 (20 U.S.C.
-20 1091(r)(1)) is amended by inserting after "controlled sub- 21 stance" the following: ", but not including any mis- 22 demeanor offense for possession of marihuana (as such 23 term is defined in section 102 of the Controlled Sub- 24 stances Act (21 U.S.C.
+15 (b) Exclusion of Misdemeanor Marijuana Pos-SESSION OFFENSES FROM DRUG-RELATED OFFENSES 16 RESULTING IN SUSPENSION OF ELIGIBILITY FOR FINAN-CIAL ASSISTANCE FOR HIGHER EDUCATION.-Section 18 484(r)(1) of the Higher Education Act of 1965 (20 U.S.C.
+19 1091(r)(1)) is amended by inserting after "controlled sub-20 stance" the following: ", but not including any mis-21 demeanor offense for possession of marihuana (as such term is defined in section 102 of the Controlled Substances Act (21 U.S.C.
 802)),".
 25 (c) Applicability; Resumption of Eligibility.-